 Malcolm was appointed to the Board in January 2022, having worked in retail and commercial banking for 40 years.
-He began his career with NatWest, before spending over 25 years in Lloyds Banking Group, where he held senior risk and credit positions in the bank's business and commercial divisions.
-Malcolm retired from executive roles in 2019 after 6 years as the Chief Risk Officer of Paragon Banking Group.
-Formerly Chair of Citysave Credit Union, he also currently serves as a non-executive director of Reliance Bank.
-Malcolm is Chair of the Society's Risk Committee and is a member of the Audit, Assets, Liabilities and Credit Risk Committees.
+He began his career with NatWest, before spending over 25 years in Lloyds Banking Group, where he held senior risk and credit positions in the Group's business and commercial banking divisions.
+Malcolm retired from executive roles at the end of 2019 after almost 6 years as the Chief Risk Officer of Paragon Banking Group.
+Malcolm's previous Board experience includes roles as Chair of Citysave Credit Union Ltd, and as a director of the Agricultural Mortgage Corporation Plc and AMC Bank Ltd. He is currently also a non-executive director of Reliance Bank Ltd, where he Chairs the Board Conduct, Risk and Compliance Committee.
+Malcolm is Chair of the Society's Risk Committee and a member of the Audit Committee.